kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 Now that you've installed Kyma, let's deploy your first Function.
 We'll call it `hello-world`.

+>**NOTE: You need to enable Istio sidecar proxy injection, which is disabled on the Kyma clusters by default.
+To do this, follow the [Enable Istio Sidecar Injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).

 ## Create a function

 First, let's create the Function and apply it.